masa0902dev/csv-control-nodejs/README.md

 ## writeNewCSV()
 You can write some data on a specified new csv file.
 If the csv file does not exist, a new file is generated and write data in.
 If the csv file exists, this function throws an error.

 ## appendInCSV()
 You can append some data on a specified csv file.
 If the csv file does not exist, a new file is generated and write data in.
 If the csv file exists, appends the data.
+If the length of data you want to append is different from the length of a line in existing csv file, this function throws an error.